-When we’re anxious, we enter a “threat mode” that is meant to keep us safe.
-The body enters fight-or-flight, and we’re prepared to run away or to fight whatever threat we’ve identified.
-When we enter our threat mode of functioning, a host of changes occur physiologically, cognitively, and behaviorally, and these changes will sound familiar to anybody with anxiety.
+When people are anxious, they enter “threat mode” that is meant to alert them and keep them safe.
+The body enters fight-or-flight, and prepares us to either run away or to fight whatever threat has been identified.
+When entering the threat mode of functioning, a host of changes occur physiologically, cognitively, and behaviorally, and these changes will sound familiar to anybody with anxiety.

 Physiology in Anxiety

-Often the changes in the body are easiest to identify as anxiety symptoms.
-The body responds to danger by giving us what we need to fight or flee to safety.
-Thus we get lots of energy, thanks to increases in adrenaline, our heart-rate goes up, our breathing becomes shallow and fast to get more oxygen into our system, our blood pressure spikes.
-In case we get cut in a fight, our blood moves away from our periphery to center around our organs.
-We slow down digestion.
-These changes explain our subjective experiences in anxiety –
+Often the changes in the body are easiest to identify as symptoms of anxiety.
+The body biologically responds to danger by providing what is needed to fight or flee to safety.
+Thus, people get lots of energy from an increase in adrenaline: heart-rate goes up, breathing becomes shallow and fast to get more oxygen into the system, and blood pressure spikes.
+In fact, blood even moves away from the periphery to center around organs in case of injury during a fight.
+The digestive system slows down.
+These changes explain people’s subjective experiences in anxiety.
+Some examples include– –

 - rapid heartbeat

 People’s thoughts change when they are anxious, and the focus becomes centered on the identified threat.
 Because of this, when people are anxious it can be hard to think about anything else.
 Although they might get distracted, they often end up coming back to their fears.
 People may start to identify any possible current or future threats.
 Possible problems are considered, and they may start to ask themselves, “what if…?”